-G.4 Samples of HDF Data Files
+G.6 Samples of HDF Data Files

 The following are examples of HDF5 files data for each of the four data coding formats.
-Files were produced by Matlab®.
+Files were produced by Matlab® and were displayed in HDFView.
+Note that Group_F is identical for each type, and is only shown in Figures G.1 and G.7.

+G.6.1 Stationary Platform